About Our Graduates

 Nelson Maldonado-Torres, 2002, is Professor of Comparative Literature at Rutgers University (NJ).

-Judson Murray, 2008, is Assistant Professor of Religious Studies at Wright State University (Ohio)
+Judson Murray, 2008, is Associate Professor of Religious Studies at Wright State University (Ohio)

 Brian Rainey, 2014, is Associate Professor at Princeton Theological Seminary.